jamescherti/dir-config.el/README.md

 Features:
 - Automatic Configuration Discovery: Searches for and loads `.dir-config.el` file from the directory of the current buffer or its parent directories.
 - Selective Directory Loading: Restricts the loading of configuration files to directories listed in the variable `dir-config-allowed-directories` and `dir-config-denied-directories`, ensuring control over where configuration files are sourced from.
-- The `dir-config-mode` mode: Automatically loads the `.dir-config.el` file whenever a file is opened, leveraging the `find-file-hook` to ensure that the dir configurations are applied.
+- The `dir-config-mode` mode: Automatically loads the `.dir-config.el` file whenever a file or directory is opened, leveraging the `find-file-hook` to ensure that the dir configurations are applied.
-- The `.dir-config.el` file name can be changed by modifying the `dir-config-file-names` alist
+- The `.dir-config.el` file name can be changed by modifying the `dir-config-file-names` defcustom.

 ## Installation